henrystanley/Quark/intro.md

     :> [ 4 | :is_four ]

-This rather useless quote consists of a pattern of 4 separated by a '|' character from it's value of :is_four When a pattern equipped quote is applied, it completes 2.5 steps:
+This rather useless quote consists of a pattern of 4 separated by a '|' character from it's value of :is_four When a pattern equipped quote is applied, it completes 3 steps:

   1. Pop n items off the stack, where n is the length of the pattern (in the case of an empty pattern this is zero)
   2. Check if these popped items are equal to the items in the pattern (if the pattern item is a variable any value will match)
-  3 a.
-If they don't match push the symbol :nil to the stack 3 b.
-If they do, replace bound variables in the quote body and call the quote as explained above
+  3. If they don't match push the symbol :nil to the stack and put all the items back, otherwise if they do, replace bound variables in the quote body and call the quote as explained above

 Let's try this out, but before we do allow me to introduce you to two new functions: `print` and `call` `print` takes a string off the stack and prints it, big surprise right...